Demetriou Slams Newspaper Claim

-AFL CEO Andrew Demetriou has described as "complete and utter crap" a report in an Adelaide newspaper about Port Adelaide's future.
+AFL CEO Andrew Demetriou has described as 'complete and utter crap' a newspaper report on Port Adelaide's future

 The Sunday Mail claimed the AFL had told the Power there would be "no more welfare" after the end of the club's three-year $9 million rescue package.